-- The reason his father doesn't let him ride in the car is because it's VERY lacking in safety features, and while he realizes how dumb he's being by driving it around, he wouldn't endanger his son by letting him ride in it.
+- Timmy's dad buys a cool car that he doesn't allow Timmy to ride in.
+Hilarity Ensues when Timmy wishes to be said car.
+The reason his father doesn't let him ride in the car is because it's VERY lacking in safety features, and while he realizes how dumb he's being by driving it around, he wouldn't endanger his son by letting him ride in it.
 So it's kind of cute, in a weird way.

 - In the episode "Wishy Washy", Timmy's dad falls in love with it.
 His mom then tries to destroy it.

-- This whole sequence is a gigantic Lampshade Hanging on the concept, with Peter's car being extremely phallic, him driving in and out of a tunnel repeatedly before the car gets crushed by oncoming traffic, and a group of cheerleaders giggling at him as he looks sad and mutters "Ow, my pride..."
+- Family Guy: Peter's car after he finds out that Chris is much larger than him in a certain... area.
+This whole sequence is a pisstake on the concept, with Peter's car being extremely phallic, him driving in and out of a tunnel repeatedly before the car gets crushed by oncoming traffic, and a group of cheerleaders giggling at him as he looks sad and mutters "Ow, my pride..."

 - The Grim Adventures of Billy & Mandy lampshades this by calling it "The Hot Rod Stage" of Harold's midlife crisis.
 "Next stage is the Trophy Wife!"

 - Stan's dad gets one in South Park when he and his wife divorce for the episode.